eq19/feed/_drafts/exponentiation_zone.md

 [![windows registry](https://user-images.githubusercontent.com/8466209/230746478-0146e88e-22ba-4f1b-abf2-c5226c1a56ca.png)](https://en.wikipedia.org/wiki/Windows_Registry)

-By this point we come to the position where the lexer is being assigned per MEC30.
+This density will bring the _[D3-Brane](https://en.m.wikipedia.org/wiki/D-brane)_ where the lexer is being assigned per MEC30.
 Base on the its spin as shown in the above picture this lexer is assigned by [`Id: 33`](https://www.eq19.com/identition/#euler-partition).

 ## Parsering Structure